 What falls under the MSA?

 MSA aims at making the contract process faster, and making future agreements simpler.
-Here are the basics of what it should cover:
+Here are the basics statements of what it should cover:

 - Confidentiality.
 Like signing an NDA agreement, make sure that any information is protected.